awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

 kubectl delete trainingjob xgboost-mnist-from-for-s3
 ```

-This command removes the Amazon SageMaker training job from Kubernetes\.
+This command removes the SageMaker training job from Kubernetes\.
 This command returns the following output:

 ```
 trainingjob.sagemaker.aws.amazon.com "xgboost-mnist-from-for-s3" deleted
 ```

-If the job is still in progress on Amazon SageMaker, the job stops\.
-You do not incur any charges for Amazon SageMaker resources after your job stops or completes\.
+If the job is still in progress on SageMaker, the job stops\.
+You do not incur any charges for SageMaker resources after your job stops or completes\.

-**Note**: Amazon SageMaker does not delete training jobs\.
-Stopped jobs continue to show on the Amazon SageMaker console\.
-The `delete` command takes about 2 minutes to clean up the resources from Amazon SageMaker\.
+**Note**: SageMaker does not delete training jobs\.
+Stopped jobs continue to show on the SageMaker console\.
+The `delete` command takes about 2 minutes to clean up the resources from SageMaker\.

 ## HyperParameterTuningJobs operator<a name="hyperparametertuningjobs-operator"></a>

-Hyperparameter tuning job operators reconcile your specified hyperparameter tuning job spec to Amazon SageMaker by launching it in Amazon SageMaker\.
-You can learn more about Amazon SageMaker hyperparameter tuning jobs in the Amazon SageMaker [CreateHyperParameterTuningJob API documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/API_CreateHyperParameterTuningJob.html)\.
+Hyperparameter tuning job operators reconcile your specified hyperparameter tuning job spec to SageMaker by launching it in SageMaker\.
+You can learn more about SageMaker hyperparameter tuning jobs in the SageMaker [CreateHyperParameterTuningJob API documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/API_CreateHyperParameterTuningJob.html)\.

 ### Create a Hyperparameter Tuning Job Using a Simple YAML File<a name="create-a-hyperparametertuningjob-using-a-simple-yaml-file"></a>